Workers’ Compensation Insurance in Arizona

 Who needs workers’ comp insurance in Arizona?

-Every Arizona business, from Tempe to Phoenix, that regularly hires or employs at least one employee is required to carry workers’ compensation insurance.
-All employees, full-time or part-time, are required to be covered.
+Every Arizona business that regularly has one employee or more is required to carry workers’ compensation insurance.
+All employees, full-time and part-time, must be covered.

 Do you need workers’ compensation insurance in Arizona if you are self-employed?